Nikki (TV series): Notable guest stars

 Carrie Ann Inaba, Cris Judd, Lane Napper, and Nancy O'Meara appeared in multiple episodes as dancers and in various minor roles.

 Production

 In July 1999, The WB placed a straight-to-order series from The Drew Carey Show co-creator Bruce Helford as a vehicle for Unhappily Ever After and Norm co-star Nikki Cox.
 Nikki was formally ordered to series in May 2000, and was placed on The WB's fall lineup for a Sunday Night comedy block.

 On October 31, 2000, The WB ordered a full 22-episode season of Nikki.
 The network renewed the show for a 22-episode second season at its upfronts in May 2001.
-However, in January 2002, the network pulled the series, and shut down production after only 19 episodes due to very low ratings.
+However, in January 2002, the network pulled the series, and shut down production after only 19 episodes due to low ratings.
 Six episodes were left unaired in the United States.